testsigmahq/testsigma-docs/src/pages/docs/addons/create.md

 ---
 title: "Create a Testsigma add-on"
-meta_desc: "How to create a Testsigma add-on"
+metadesc: "How to create a Testsigma add-on"
+noindex: false
 order: 17.5
 page_id: "Create a Testsigma add-on"
 search_keyword: ""